danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     { <> @[expression: ex] }
 /};

+# Parses an atomic expression.
 def parAtom = {/
     parVarRef | parInt | parString | parList | parEmptyMap | parMap |
     parToken | parUniqlet | parClosure | parParenExpression
 |
-    # The lookahead is just to make it clear that *Layer 1* can
+    # Defined by *Samizdat Layer 1*.
+The lookahead is just to make it clear
-    # only be "activated" with that one specific token.
+    # that *Layer 1* can only be "activated" with that one specific token.
     &@"{/" parParser
 /};

+# Parses a list of "actual" (as opposed to formal) arguments to a function.
+# Yields a list of expression nodes.
 def parActualsList = {/
     @"()"
     parClosure*